Threads of Fate: Reception

 Threads of Fate sold over 111,000 units in Japan by the end of 1999.
 Sugimoto noted that the game did not sell well, attributing this to competition from other major titles by both Square and other companies.

 The gameplay met with general praise.
-Japanese gaming magazine Famitsu was positive the gameplay's simplicity, and Chris Baker of Official U.S. PlayStation Magazine cited it as one of the best action RPGs of the time after Brave Fencer Musashi.
+Japanese gaming magazine Famitsu spoke positively of the gameplay's simplicity, and Chris Baker of Official U.S. PlayStation Magazine cited it as one of the best action RPGs of the time after Brave Fencer Musashi.
 GamePro found the combat enjoyable and simple, but criticized the targeting system and the "boring" level design.
 The reviewers for Electronic Gaming Monthly all criticised a lack of gameplay depth.
 GameSpots Andrew Vestal praised the gameplay and variety between the two characters, but felt the game was too short.
 David Smith, writing for IGN, cited the gameplay as simple yet enjoyable and the platforming elements as more challenging than frustrating.
 Samuel Bass of Next Generation praised the gameplay and controls, though noted its fast pace might be off-putting to fans of Square's slower-paced RPG titles.
 RPGFan writer Stahn Mahn enjoyed the gameplay despite its simple design.
 Andrew Long of RPGamer felt the game was repetitive in its combat and character progression, including Rue's monster designs.
 Critics had mixed opinions on the game's difficulty, and several reviewers found issues with the in-game camera and controls.